 France is a powerhouse in the wine world, and that’s mostly because of Bordeaux.
 The region is responsible for some of the most famous (and expensive) wines in the world.
 It’s also the largest wine-producing region in the country by volume, and the best Bordeaux wines are often considered the best wines anywhere.

 Given the amount of wine from Bordeaux, and the sometimes subtle nuances that differentiate a good bottle from a great bottle, it can be challenging to know where to start.
-In this guide, you’ll get a brief overview of this wine region, the grapes that make the best Bordeaux wine.
+In this guide, you’ll get a brief overview of this wine region and the grapes that make the best Bordeaux wine.

 Bordeaux Terroir